tlehman/tobilehman.com/content/posts/book-review-perez-trfc/index.md

         - [Vertical farms](https://en.wikipedia.org/wiki/Vertical_farming) could become competitive with traditional ground-based agriculture.
 Currently they consume too much energy to be viable
         - New frontiers on earth open up.
 Places in the middle of the desert, or on Antarctica can be developed and turned into livable places with enough temperature control, desalination and vertical farming.
 This could enable intentional communities to form new cities and experiment with new governing regimes
  - 🧠 **Brain-computer interfaces**
-    - Higher-resolution control of computers can allow for increasing human intelligence by integrating it with machine intelligence.
+    - Higher-bandwidth control of computers can allow for increasing human intelligence by integrating it with machine intelligence.
 [Neuralink](https://neuralink.com) is currently working on this.
  - 🕶 **The Metaverse**
     - Okay, hear me out.
 If AR/VR headsets can be made small enough, they could open up new workflows that dramatically increase productivity.
 One person who is exploring this is [@asteroid_saku](https://twitter.com/asteroid_saku).
         - Real world experiences and virtual experiences can be integrated more deeply, opening up shorter feedback loops between idea and demos